-- 43-2.
+43-2.
 A complaint shall first be made to the court whose act or decision is alleged to be in error.
 Written notice of complaint, with supporting reasons, shall be filed with the clerk of the court within sixty (60) days following the meeting of the court.
-The court shall consider the complaint at its next stated meeting, or at a called meeting prior to its next stated meeting.
-No attempt should be made to circularize the court to which complaint is being made by either party. - 43-3.
+The court shall consider the complaint at its next stated meeting, or at a called meeting prior to its next stated meeting, provided that • the complaint has been filed with the clerk at least ten (10) days in advance. • If the complaint is filed with less than ten (10) days' notice, the court may • consider the complaint at a later meeting not more than 60 days later.
+No • attempt should be made to circularize the court to which complaint is being made by either party.

+43-3.
 If, after considering a complaint, the court alleged to be delinquent or in error is of the opinion that it has not erred, and denies the complaint, the complainant may take that complaint to the next higher court.
-If the lower court fails to consider the complaint against it by or at its next stated meeting, the complainant may take that complaint to the next higher court.
-Written notice thereof shall be filed with both the clerk of the lower court and the clerk of the higher court within thirty (30) days of notification of the last court's decision.
+If the lower court fails to consider the complaint against it by or at its next stated meeting, provided that the complaint has been filed with the clerk at least ten (10) days • in advance, the complainant may take that complaint to the next higher court.
+If • the complaint is filed with less than ten (10) days' notice, the court may • consider the complaint at a later meeting not more than 60 days later.
+Written • notice thereof shall be filed with both the clerk of the lower court and the clerk of the higher court within thirty (30) days of notification of the last court's decision.

 Notification of the last court's decision shall be deemed to have occurred on the day of mailing (if certified, registered or express mail of a national postal service or any private service where verifying receipt is utilized), the day of hand delivery, or the day of confirmed receipt in the case of e-mail or facsimile.
 Furthermore, compliance with such requirements shall be deemed to have been fulfilled if a party cannot be located after diligent inquiry or if a party refuses to accept delivery.

-- 43-4.
-Notice of complaint shall not have the effect of suspending the action against which the complaint is made, unless one-third (1/3) of the members present when the action was taken shall vote for its suspension, until the final decision in the higher court. - 43-5.
+43-4.
+Notice of complaint shall not have the effect of suspending the action against which the complaint is made, unless one-third (1/3) of the members present when the action was taken shall vote for its suspension, until the final decision in the higher court.

+43-5.
 The court against which complaint is made shall appoint one or more representatives to defend its action before the higher court, and the parties in the case shall be known as complainant and respondent.
 The complainant himself may present his complaint, or he may obtain the assistance of a communing member of the Presbyterian Church in America, who is in good standing, in presenting his complaint.